Skip to content

 2. Click Generate.

-• In the browser, a file called nimpee.csr will be downloaded - please do not use this file.
+• In your browser, a file called nimpee.csr will be downloaded.
+Please do not use this file.

 • The files customer.conf, customer.key, and customer.csr will be generated in the directory /opt/nimpee/conf.d/ssl-cust on the IP Fabric appliance.
 It’s important to note that customer.csr will be identical to nimpee.csr.